 Atlantic menhaden (Brevoortia tyrannus) can occur in the lower Hudson River year-round.
 This species migrates seasonally along the Atlantic coast, moving north through the Mid-Atlantic Bight during spring, and south to Cape Hatteras during the fall (Able and Fahay 1998).
 Adults are found near surface waters, typically in shallow areas overlying the continental shelf, and they occur in greatest abundance adjacent to major estuaries (Jones et al. 1978).
 They move inshore during the summer and into deeper waters in the winter.
-Spawning occurs in continental shelf waters and in the lower reaches of estuaries and coastal bays in waters up to 10 meters deep

-(Dovel 1971, Rogers and Van Den Avyle 1989).
+Spawning occurs in continental shelf waters and in the lower reaches of estuaries and coastal bays in waters up to 10 meters deep (Dovel 1971, Rogers and Van Den Avyle 1989).
 Larvae and juveniles use estuaries during the summer before migrating offshore in the fall (Dovel 1971).
 Concentrations of young menhaden occur in inshore estuarine waters along the entire Atlantic coast (Rogers and Van Den Avyle 1989).
 Larvae feed on plankton, and juveniles and adults are filter feeders.

-Given that Atlantic menhaden are pelagic, and neither spawning nor nursery habitat occurs within the lower Hudson River or Penhorn Creek, the Preferred Alternative will not adversely affect this species.
-The Preferred Alternative will result in a temporary increase in suspended sediment and localized increases in turbidity during installation and removal of the sheet pile cofferdams.
-Suspended sediments will dissipate upon the cessation of sediment disturbing activities and would not affect use of the lower Hudson River or Penhorn Creek by Atlantic menhaden.
+Given that Atlantic menhaden are pelagic, and neither spawning nor nursery habitat occurs within the lower Hudson River, the Preferred Alternative will not adversely affect this species.
+The Preferred Alternative will result in a temporary increase in suspended sediment and localized increases in turbidity during installation and removal of the cofferdams.
+A turbidity curtain will be deployed during removal of the cofferdams to minimize the effects of sediment disturbance.
+Suspended sediments will dissipate upon the cessation of sediment disturbing activities.
 Installation and removal of the cofferdams will result in temporary increases in underwater noise, which will be minimized through the use of a vibratory hammer as recommended by NMFS.
 The elevated noise levels will likely cause avoidance of the area by fish, but they are expected to return once vibratory hammering is complete.
 Temporary increases in vessel noise, traffic, and shading during the construction period will be within the range of typical vessel activity in the lower Hudson River, and suitable habitat will still be available within the Hudson River outside the soil improvement area; therefore, the Preferred Alternative will not impact habitat for Atlantic menhaden.